gomson/vicsydev/scoping_resources_in_c.md

 DO_LOCK(&lock, {
   ...
 });
 ```

 ### more on varargs
-Speaking of varargs, I'm gradually loosing patience with using them for anything but the most idiomatic scenarios.
-Using array literals instead allows runtime processing of arguments and passing multiple varargs to the same macro/function, while leaving varargs available for code blocks.
+Speaking of varargs, I'm suggest reserving them for idiomatic scenarios.
+Exposing array literals instead allows runtime processing of arguments and passing multiple varargs to the same macro/function, while leaving varargs available for code blocks.

 ```C
 #define C4ARRAY(type, ...)					\